57th Medical Detachment: Fort Sam Houston, Texas

 On 1 September 1955 an extensive program of training was placed in effect to prepare all participating units for Sagebrush.
 Many obstacles in personnel, equipment, and limited training time were encountered.
 By 15 October after extensive field preparation to include special ATFA testing by Brooke Army Medical Center, these units were considered sufficiently advanced to assume their responsibility though 25% of the newly assigned personnel in the field hospitals lacked the MOS training required.
 Just prior to leaving, the Group presented the largest mounted review in Brooke Army Medical Center history.
 Approximately 250 vehicles of all types participated.

 On 25 October 1955 all units moved overland to Louisiana.
 No major accidents occurred.
 Valuable experience in atomic warfare operations and the handling of mass casualties was received.
 The hospitals provided medical care and treatment for both actual and simulated casualties.
 The 67th Medical Service Battalion exercised operational control over attached medical units.
 The 57th Medical Detachment (Helicopter Ambulance) received a mission of evacuating actual casualties, reconnaissance, and supply, flying a total of 289 hours.
 The 82d Medical Detachment (Helicopter Ambulance) was further attached to III Corps as a part of the III Corps Aviation Company, executing a total of 165 missions involving 313 flying hours.
 The 32d Medical Depot (ATFA) supported all units of the Ninth Army during the maneuver.
 Approximately 10 tons of medical supplies were received, separated, stored, and tallied.

 At the conclusion of the exercise, all ATFA Medical units returned to Fort Sam Houston in December with the exception of the 47th Field Hospital which remained in the maneuver area on temporary duty at Fort Polk, Louisiana, rendering medical support to Engineer and Signal Corps units.
 The unit engaged in the close out phase remained ATFA Provisional at end of 1955.

 General Order 42, Brooke Army Medical Center, 13 December 1955, discontinued all returned provisional units as of 14 December.
-The remainder of the reporting period was spent on ATFA equipment organization, cleaning, and return..
+The remainder of the reporting period was spent on ATFA equipment organization, cleaning, and return.

 During December 1955, a part of the 57th Medical Detachment (Helicopter Ambulance) was preparing for departure in January 1956 for Alaska to participate in Exercise Moose Horn.
 Effort was being made to properly equip this element for the maneuver.

 New H-19D aircraft were received by both the 57th and the 82d Medical Detachments beginning in August 1956, with the final aircraft received in the latter part of December.
-Since the 57th and 82d shared a hanger at Brooks Air Force Base, the 57th painted a circular white background for the red cross on the noses of their aircraft, while the 82d used a square background.
+Since the 57th and 82d shared a hangar at Brooks Air Force Base, the 57th painted a circular white background for the red cross on the noses of their aircraft, while the 82d used a square background.

-In 1957, the 57th Medical Detachment (Helicopter Ambulance) was assigned to the Office of the Surgeon General, further assigned to Brooke Army Medical Center, Fort Sam Houston, Texas for operational control, further assigned to the 67th Medical Group for administration and training and attached to Brooks Air Force Base for rations and quarters.
+In 1957, the 57th Medical Detachment (Helicopter Ambulance) was assigned to the Office of the Surgeon General, further assigned to Brooke Army Medical Center, Fort Sam Houston, Texas, for operational control, further assigned to the 67th Medical Group for administration and training and attached to Brooks Air Force Base for rations and quarters.